stroiman/respect/README.md

 ## Installation

 This guide will help you get `Respect` and having a test-watcher setup.
-In addition to `Respect`, you need these two packages:
- * `nodemon` - This package implements file system watcher functionality.
- * `npm-run-all` - (optional) Allows us to easily run build and tests from one npm command.
+_Respect_ in itself does not implement test-watcher functionality, but it is easily added with the _nodemon_ package.

+### Basic installation

+First, add _respect_, the npm package is named "re-respect"

 ```
 npm install --save-dev re-respect
-npm install --save-dev nodemon
-npm install --save-dev npm-run-all
 ```

-You need to register `respect` in you bsconfig file
+As this is a package with Reason code, you need to add it to the _bsconfig.json_ file, as well.
+You might also want to add a "tests" folder, marking the contents as "dev".

 ```
 "files": [